-Your Ulthera® System is equipped with a unique Access Key that gives you access to Ultherapy® on your System.
-You should keep this key in a safe and secure location that is only accessible to authorized personnel.
+The Ulthera® System is equipped with a unique Access Key that gives the user access to the Ulthera® System.
+The user should keep this key in a safe and secure location that is only accessible to authorized personnel.
 In addition to providing secure access to your system, the Access Key also functions as a USB storage device for transferring information from your Ulthera® System to an external computer.